AstralProtocol/docs/docs/introduction.md

 # Introduction

-The Astral Protocol is a geospatial extension for Ethereum.
-It adds location data structures and spatial computations to the decentralized web.
+The Astral Protocol is a geospatial extension for the decentralized web.
+It adds location data structures and spatial computations to Ethereum and IPFS.
 Our aim is to enable a new kind of open, reliable, and opt-in location-based web.

 Astral doesn't seek to replace existing geospatial technologies.
 Instead, we ask how we can enhance them with Web3 design principles — openness, durability, and user dignity.
 Our aim is to bridge established geographic tools and standards with the emerging decentralized web, opening new possibilities for how we create, share, and trust spatial information.